 PINE STREET WOODS – YOUR FUTURE FAVORITE PLACE TO WALK, HIKE, BIKE, SNOWSHOE, NORDIC SKI, AND ENJOY NATURE

 Your Gift Will Provide a Place in Nature for Our Community to Enjoy Forever

 Our goal is to raise $2.1 million to purchase the 160-acre parcel and for initial improvements; an access road, parking area at the trailhead and signage.
 So far, contributions of $1.7 million have come from foundations and individuals who believe in the value of Pine Street Woods as a long-term investment for the benefit of our community.

 Call KLT (208) 263-9471 with questions or comments about Pine Street Woods or to get better acquainted with the organization.
-KLT looks forward to being able to invite you to enjoy your Pine Street Woods.
+KLT is currently hosting guided previews of the Pine Street Woods.
 To learn more or to sign up for a walk, click here.

 PINE STREET WOODS VIDEOS